CodeConnects/BNB-bootcamp/README.md

 # BNB-bootcamp
-Projects and notes from BNB bootcamp, run by Extropy and Encode
+Projects, homework, lessons and notes from the March 2023 BNB bootcamp run by Extropy and Encode.